davidclough/node/_documents/javascript-guide/javascript-guide.md

 Here are some examples.
 As you can see, you can use various initialisers to create a date but they can each come with there own little problems:

+    // Set to a UTC time.
   	var d = new Date("2015-03-25T12:00:00");

+    // What gets output here depends on the time zone the hosting computer is set to.
+    // If not in GMT the UTC time would be converted to the appropriate time when output.
+    // For example, if you set to Moscow time zone, the getHours() will return 3.

   	console.log(d);									// Wed Mar 25 2015 12:00:00 GMT+0000 (GMT Standard Time)
+    console.log(d.getHours());      // 12
   	console.log(d.getFullYear());		// 2015

   	// This one comes back with 3 for the day!
-  	// It immediately highlights a chink in the armour, parsing our initialisati9on test
+  	// It immediately highlights a chink in the armour: our initialisation text gets parsed
     // using U.S. date format.
   	console.log(d.getDay());				// 3